-Never cross a river that is on average four feet deep.
+Never cross a river that is, on average, four feet deep.

 Can anyone get rich by investing in stocks?

-Yes, you don’t need to be intelligent or smart to get rich by investing in stocks.
+You don’t need to be intelligent or smart to get rich by investing in stocks.
 Your most important asset is delayed gratification.
 However, that is a skill very few possess.
 To strike it rich requires enormous patience, not intelligence.

 The simpler you make your investment plan, the better.
 Don’t aim to beat the market: